Joint Replacement Centre

 The scope of services includes conservative management, physiotherapy, custom-made braces and orthoses, intra-articular injections, primary and revision total joint replacement surgeries.

-The Centre provides all-inclusive and fixed-price medical packages for total hip replacement, total knee replacement and partial (uni-compartmental) knee replacement ().
+The Centre provides all-inclusive and fixed-price medical packages for total hip replacement, total knee replacement, partial (uni-compartmental) knee replacement and robotic-arm assisted total knee replacement ().

 Location: Clinic D, G/F, Tower A